jmeowmeow/jm_phoenix_wiki/README.md

 ## Startup
 ```
-cd wiki
+cd wiki_umbrella
 mix phx.server
 ```
-Starting in this mode includes a filesystem watch, restarting Phoenix on an update.
+Starting in this mode includes a filesystem watch, reloading Phoenix on an update.

+Note that in this "hello world" state with a new app, there's no code committed.
+See [progress/links](./progress/links.md) for docs and details of new Phoenix project setup.

 ## Goals
 * Learning Elixir using a familiar interaction mode (wiki).